GabeScott/standard-works-vault/General Conference/1971 April - “When Thou Art Converted”.md

 And now the keys of it all, given to Peter before, would have for him their true meaning.
 From now he would bear the burden, the full responsibility, to carry forth the work of the Lord to all the world.
 He would have to direct the others of the Twelve and the work of the ministry both to the gentiles and in the organized branches.

 All eleven had been given the Comforter—which up until now they had not yet experienced—by which they were to teach all things, by which all things would be revealed, and without which they should not teach.
-(See D&C 42:14.)
+(See [[D&C 42.14|D&C 42:14]].)

 The burden of teaching the world was theirs!
 What did they know about the world? its extent? its bounds?
 They knew of Rome, but only in name.
 They had heard of Athens and Alexandria.
 They had better knowledge of Damascus and Tyre, of Ephesus and Sidon.
 But surely the world of India or of China or of Indonesia, the immensity of the African continent or even of Europe were not even imagined.
 They knew Ethiopia by legend.
 By and large “the world” was nebulous in their minds.